 Illustration Income Report

 I won't be reporting my work-for-hire freelance income here.
 I think of that as a job like any other - I might be drawing, but that's just the skill I'm using.
 This might as well be income from working at a company, or in a coffee shop.
-The actual projects aren't relevant to my art style or portfolio, I often sign NDAs and the whole goal of 2017 is to cut down on these.
-I still had some left-over projects in January, but have stopped accepting new long-term work, so I hope to have more time for side-projects and my shop next month!
+The actual projects aren't relevant to my art style or portfolio, I often sign NDAs, and the whole goal of 2017 is to cut down on these to focus on more creative illustration work.

 What I will be counting are illustration commissions coming in via this site or my social media, that are based on my art style or previous works (blog illustrations, custom branding, picture books, editorial pieces), and Etsy sales - all things that I'd refer to as a side-income, thanks to blogging and social media.